Chart Color Schemes

 Educational attainment in Penrith aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 24.9%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 16.6%, followed by postgraduate qualifications (6.6%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 36.6% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (26.0%).
-Educational participation is high at 29.3%, comprising 8.6% in primary education, 6.5% in tertiary education, and 5.9% pursuing secondary education.
+Vocational credentials are prevalent, with 36.6% of residents aged 15+ holding such qualifications, including advanced diplomas (10.6%) and certificates (26.0%).
+Educational participation is high at 29.3%, with 8.6% in primary education, 6.5% in tertiary education, and 5.9% pursuing secondary education.

 Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 6.5% in tertiary education, and 5.9% pursuing secondary education.